StarlyTTV/StarlyTTV/README.md

 I'm a Streamer and YouTuber, mostly of Nintendo Games.

-The reason why I made a Github Account and make these Repositories is, that I wanna make every Mod I use for a Stream / Video as accessible as possible.
+The reason why I made a Github Account and these Repositories is, that I wanna make every Mod I use for my Streams / Videos as accessible as possible.

 I'm planning on creating a bunch of different Mods for Games myself, because there are many ideas that I wanna try out.